yosakabe/profile/README.md

 # Biography

-Yoshihiro Osakabe received the B.E., M.E. and Ph.D. degrees from Tohoku University, Sendai, Japan, in 2013, 2015, and 2018, respectively.
+**Yoshihiro Osakabe** received the B.E., M.E. and Ph.D. degrees from Tohoku University, Sendai, Japan, in 2013, 2015, and 2018, respectively.
-From April 2018, he is with Hitachi, Ltd. Research and Development Group, Tokyo, Japan, where he works on artificial intelligence and knowledge discovery, especially for materials informatics and geospatial informatics.
-His current research interests include emergence of intelligence and non-von Neumann computing.
+**From April 2018, he is a Senior Researcher at Hitachi, Ltd. Research and Development Group**, Tokyo, Japan, where he works on artificial intelligence and knowledge discovery, especially for **materials informatics and geospatial informatics**.
+His current research interests also include the emergence of intelligence and non-von Neumann computing.

 # Publications